Dragon Quest X: Gameplay

 Dragon Quest X is a massively multiplayer online role-playing game (MMORPG), where a customized player character travels the world of Astoltia completing quests and fighting monsters.
-While starting out as a human character, the player character is later transferred into the body of one of five available tribes: the powerful Ogre, the inquisitive Puklipo, the aquatic Weddie, the forest-dwelling Elves, and the mining Dwarfs.
+While starting out as a human character, the player character is later transferred into the body of one of five available tribes: the powerful Ogre, the inquisitive Poppet, the aquatic Weddie, the forest-dwelling Elves, and the mining Dwarfs.
 Humans populate multiple settlements across Astoltia.
 Later versions added an additional Dragon race.
 The game utilizes cloud storage for save files and other game data.
 As with most MMORPGs, Dragon Quest X requires a subscription fee to access, however there is a daily two-hour window dubbed "Kid's Time" where players can access and play the game free of charge.

 Battles are triggered when the player encounters an enemy in the overworld.
 Battles take place in a themed arena, using a version of the Active Time Battle system: each side is given a turn in which to perform an action such as attacking.
 Each side can also interrupt an opponent's action, prolonging their waiting time.
 At the end of battle, players are granted experience points, which raise their experience level and boost their maximum health and statistics, in addition to in-game currency.
 Players can form a three-strong party to fight monsters, explore and battle alone, or loan non-active player characters of a similar or lower experience level for a fee, which are then controlled in battle by the game's artificial intelligence.
 Any character can be loaned to three different people, and the loaned character keeps the experience points and gold that they have earned.

 Player characters' combat abilities and skills are dictated by a character class-based job system.
 The jobs in the initial launch were Warrior, Priest, Mage, Martial Artist, Thief, and Minstrel.
 Later updates added further jobs, such as the Beast Tamer and Dancer.
 Each job has a separate skill point system that allows customization, and jobs can be changed at dedicated temples found in each major town.
 Player characters can also adopt Trades, skills that include woodwork, weapon and armor forging among others.
 Each Trade skill requires materials gathered from the overworld, which are then used to create a specific type of equipment unique to the gathered materials and Trade.
 Weapons and items are acquired either in battle alongside in-game currency or through Guilds scattered through Bazaars located in major towns.
 Guilds will forge new gear, weapons and items for a combined fee of money and materials salvaged from the game world.
 Also found in towns are vendors where excess items can be stored, merchants which buy and sell various items, and tailor's establishments where the player character can gain new outfits.